twolfson/twolfson.com/articles/taken-for-granted-sessions.md

   "summary": "There are some &quot;a-ha&quot; moments on the road to becoming a better developer.
 This article visits one of mine, sessions."
 }

-When I first working on stateful servers, I had trouble figuring out sessions.
+When I first started needing to maintain user state (e.g. user is logged in), I had trouble figuring out sessions.
+This article explains the best way to think about sessions.

+In a typical server-side application (e.g. PHP, node.js, Ruby, Python), we manage sessions via cookies.
+A common secure variety is a cookie that is uniquely attached to a browser session

+Bonus: CSRF